Skip to content

 It includes plans for a variety of community recreational uses to better meet the needs of local residents, improve connectivity and accessibility, support community sport as well as high-performance sporting groups, and enhance the natural environment.

-The Landscape Plan will be delivered in stages over time as funding becomes available and in line with the staged removal of on-grass car parking.
+The Landscape Plan will be delivered in stages overtime as funding becomes available and in line with the staged removal of on-grass parking.
+Stage one and two were completed in early 2024.

 We will continue to provide updates on the roll out of the Landscape Plan as funding becomes available and further works are undertaken.